 - Conclude every blog with an inclusive summary of all the points discussed

 - Before starting with any topic, do detailed research on the topic, related topics and existing articles published on popular websites.

 - Try multiple variations of the keywords (main topic) to find the top blogs and see how those are presented, identify areas that can be improved, and cover all possible aspects in your article

 - Try to make the article more reader-oriented (in terms of look and feel of the content).

 - Maintain a proper flow in the content.
 Important points should be curated in a sequence

 - Your article should present an analytical approach (simply combining information from multiple sources will not suffice)

-Please note: In every article, we shall provide links to-
+Please note: In every article, we may provide links to:

 - Our related courses and blogs

 - Tweets and YouTube videos related to the topic